Layering finishes can be tricky. You might be staring at that oil-based polyurethane and wondering if a water-based topcoat is the right move.

 Another reason for sanding is to get rid of imperfections like polyurethane bubbles and all the dust nibs.
 Most of the bubbles should disappear within five minutes of application.
 But if they don’t, the sandpaper will get rid of them swiftly.

-Step 7: Apply Another Coat
+Step 7: Apply another coat

 Are 2 coats of polyurethane enough?
 Well, for routine jobs, you would need to apply three coats of water-based poly.
 However, this isn’t a regular job, so you may need to apply several more coats.